 Appointment of Academic Chair in Ayurveda

-The All India Institute of Ayurveda (AIIA), Ministry of Ayush, Government of India and Western Sydney University announced the appointment of a Joint Academic Chair in Ayurveda.
-The new position aims to build capacity for the scientific validation of Ayurvedic medicine and aligned inventions such as Ayurveda herbal medicine, yoga and meditation.
+Today, Western Sydney University and the All India Institute of Ayurveda (AIIA), Ministry of Ayush, Government of India announced the appointment of a Joint Academic Chair in Ayurveda.
+The new position aims to build capacity for the scientific evaluation of Ayurvedic medicine and aligned inventions such as Ayurveda herbal medicine, yoga and meditation.

 The Ministry of Ayush has established a program for Ayush Academic Chairs in foreign institutions to foster research collaboration and strengthen cultural ties.
 This has added momentum to the ongoing initiatives of the Ministry of Ayush in placing India as a global healthcare destination.